Learning Outcomes

 The buyer’s solicitor must check:

-- The seller is the registered proprietor.
+- The seller is the registered proprietor in the proprietorship register.

 Practical Steps